arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ### Magnetometer

 The Nicla Sense ME is equipped with an onboard magnetometer, which allows the board to sense orientation and magnetic fields.
-The BMM150 allows measurements of the magnetic field in three perpendicular axes.
-Based on Bosch’s proprietary FlipCore technology, performance and features of BMM150 are carefully tuned and perfectly match the demanding requirements of all 3-axis mobile applications such as electronic compass, navigation or augmented reality.
+The BMM150 enables measurements of the magnetic field in three perpendicular axes.
+Based on Bosch’s proprietary FlipCore technology, the performance and features of BMM150 are carefully tuned to perfectly match the demanding requirements of 3-axis mobile applications such as electronic compass, navigation, or augmented reality.

 ![Nicla Sense ME onboard magnetometer](assets/magnetometer.png)